aiim-research/ERASURE/README.md

 ERASURE was accepted as IJCAI demo and CIKM resource!

-If you use this framework, please cite us:
+If you use this Machine Unlearning framework, please cite us:

 > @inproceedings{ijcai2025p1255,
   title     = {How to Make Reproducible Research in Machine Unlearning with ERASURE},